All Exams Test series for 1 year @ ₹349 only

 5. Final Submission

-SSC CHSL 2025-26 Admit Card has been released on November 9, 2025.
+SSC CHSL 2026 Admit Card will be released soon.
 It is a crucial document for candidates aspiring to appear in the Combined Higher Secondary Level (CHSL) exam, which is conducted by the Staff Selection Commission (SSC).
-Below are the steps to download SSC CHSL 2025 Admit Card:
+Below are the steps to download SSC CHSL 2026 Admit Card:

 1. Visit the Official Website: Go to the SSC official site.